yngcan/opensource-patent-analytics/README.md

 This is the repository for the Open Source Patent Analytics project.
 The aim of the project is to identify and share open source tools for collecting, cleaning, analysing and visualising patent data.

-To get started try the Getting Started Software Tools and Data Sources folders.
+To get started try the Getting Started Software Tools files or take a look at the patent datasets.